III. Working Group Membership

 Permanent membership will consist of up to four representatives from each country, to be appointed by the respective NAFC organizational bodies.
 Working Group meetings may also include additional invitees as deemed appropriate by the permanent members.

 Working Group Member Responsibilities:

-in all discussions.
 3. Participate in assigned Working Group work activities.

 Working Group Operations: